meadowsys/wiwipaccer/README.md

 #### macOS (Universal)

 This is for the people who aren't sure which processor architecture/vendor their Mac has.
-It is preferred to use one of the other two methods.
+It is preferred to use one of the other two methods, or skip building std from source so you don't have to provide a target triple (see [earlier in this section](#dont-care-about-building-std-from-source)).
 Build time and app size are both nearly double when building for this target (as it is quite literally both aarch64 and x64 builds glued together).

 Install compilation targets: